frytg/utility/README.md

 - [`@frytg/dates`](./dates/README.md) - Date utilities around Luxon
 - [`@frytg/logger`](./logger/README.md) - Pre-configuredWinston logging wrapper

+## More Tooling

+Planned for this utility package:

+- `hashes` - sha256, sha512, etc.

+Other tools that I regularly use and don't feel the need to optimize or re-create in this utility package:

+- [`axios`](https://github.com/axios/axios) - _Promise based HTTP client for the browser and node.js_
+- [`hono`](https://jsr.io/@hono/hono) - _small, simple, and ultrafast web framework built on Web Standards_
+- [`undici`](https://github.com/nodejs/undici) - performant HTTP/1.1 client for Node.js

 ## Lint

 Use `deno fmt`, `deno lint` and `biome lint` to check the code.